pytorch/torchtune/docs/source/recipes/recipes_index.rst

 Continued pre-training/Supervised finetuning
 --------------------------------------------

+torchtune provides built-in recipes for finetuning on single device, on multiple devices with `FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_, using memory efficient techniques like `LoRA <https://arxiv.org/abs/2106.09685>`_, and more!
 Our  fine-tuning recipes support all of our models and all our dataset types [1].
 This includes continued pre-training, and various supervised fune-tuning paradigms, which can be customised through our datasets.
 Check out our :ref:`dataset tutorial <dataset_tutorial_label>` for more information.
 Our fine-tuning recipes
 include: